Aragorn

 fresh hope ignites their rage—and wing their spears

-like cranes from the river Strymon calling out commands
+like cranes from the river Strymon calling out

 as they swoop through the air below the black clouds,